aktalukdar/Loan-Approval-Predictions/README.md

 # Loan-Approval-Predictions
 It is a Project of Data Science where I am using ML to build a model which predicts whether loan will get approved or not.

+3 Files are
+ - Data: Loand
+ - Code in JupyterNotebook: Loan Approval Prediction
+ - Model in binary file: model

 You can download my model and directly check your status.

 To predict your status you have to enter below listed details in numeric